A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Discussion

 To statistically test whether highly scattered FRBs are under-detected in general due to propagation through regions of elevated emission measure, we compared EMs at FRB positions with those along all sightlines visible to CHIME.
 Exposure weighting is applied using the CHIME/FRB beam exposure map (\citetalias{chimefrbcatalog2}), such that each sky position contributes proportionally to its observing time.
 Figure \ref{fig:EM} shows this comparison using the Planck EM map (\citetalias{planckforegrounds16}).
 The FRB distribution drops to zero for EM $\geq$ 2900 pc cm$^{-6}$.
 This difference demonstrates a deficit of FRBs along high EM sightlines that are associated with ionized regions in the Galaxy.

 We can ask what the above EM cutoff of 2900\emu{} corresponds to in terms of $\tau_{ff}$, DM, and $\tau_{\rm sc}$.
 Similar to the calculations in \S\ref{subsec:free-free}, $\tau_{ff}$ is negligible ($\approx0.003$) in our band.
-Using Equation \ref{eq:DMEM}, and assuming L = 40\,pc (a characteristic H II region path length corresponding to typical Str\"omgren diameter for O8-B0 stars; see \S\ref{subsec:hii_intersections}), we estimate a DM contribution near the cutoff of $\approx 340$\dmu, which is too small to induce appreciable DM smearing.
-We estimate $\tau_{\rm sc}$ using the empirical $\tau_{\rm sc}-{\rm DM}$ relation from \citet{cordes+16}, resulting in a rough lower bound of $\tau_{\rm sc,\,1GHz} \gtrsim 0.5\,$ms, or $\tau_{\rm{sc,\,600MHz}}\gtrsim 4\,$ms. We note that use of their relation while assuming DM $\propto \sqrt{\rm EM}$ yields $\tau_{\rm sc} \propto {\rm EM}^{2.25}$ for DM $\gtrsim 100$\dmu; values of EM above the aforementioned cutoff yield values of $\tau_{\rm sc}$ that rapidly rises to magnitudes that make FRBs undetectable at CHIME.
+Using Equation \ref{eq:DMEM}, and assuming L = 10\,pc (a typical H II region path length; see \S\ref{subsec:hii_intersections}), we estimate a DM contribution near the cutoff of $\approx 170$\dmu, which is too small to induce appreciable DM smearing.
+We estimate $\tau_{\rm sc}$ using the empirical $\tau_{\rm sc}-{\rm DM}$ relation from \citet{cordes2016radio}, resulting in a rough lower bound of $\tau_{\rm sc,\,1GHz} \gtrsim 0.5\,$ms, or $\tau_{\rm{sc,\,600MHz}}\gtrsim 4\,$ms. We note that use of their relation while assuming DM $\propto \sqrt{\rm EM}$ yields $\tau_{\rm sc} \propto {\rm EM}^{2.25}$ for DM $\gtrsim 100$\dmu; values of EM above the aforementioned cutoff yield values of $\tau_{\rm sc}$ that rapidly rises to magnitudes that make FRBs undetectable at CHIME.
 We also note that pulsars behind H II regions lie preferentially above the $\tau_{\rm sc}-{\rm DM}$ relation and that a future reassessment is therefore warranted \citep{OAL+24}.
 While we caution that the logic mapping EM to $\tau_{\rm sc}$ is indirect, the above results support the interpretation that FRBs are preferentially scatter-broadened beyond detectability along high EM sightlines.